 A lot of food waste happens in homes because people misunderstand the difference between "Best before" and "Use-by" dates.
+Watch the educational video "What do the date labels on food actually mean?"

 FEBA also organised a visit to the Brussels Food Bank together with the FAO Liaison Office Brussels and the UNEP Office Brussels, as well as producing a campaign video about the visit for social media.